tgaye/KMeans_w_PCA/README.md

 ## K-MEANS CLUSTERING

-Okay, now its time for the fun analysis.
+Now its time for clustering models.
 Lets begin with the trusted K-means clustering technique.
 First we have to find our optimal K (# of clusters) using the "elbow method".
 We plot the variance explained with each iteration of K, and choose the number that represents the most variance, avoiding diminishing returns of adding more clusters.